The H-1B Landscape: What’s Changing? Who’s Affected? What Does it Mean for Chicago?

 Level 4 – Fully Competent/Expert: Extensive experience, expert knowledge, and leadership.

 Chicago is an economic center for many industries, including technology, finance, healthcare, and academic research.
-The ability to hire global talent at all levels is important to industry leaders who want to stay competitive and vital for small businesses to grow.
+The ability to hire global talent at all levels is essential to industry leaders who want to stay competitive and vital for small businesses to grow.

 View Similar Articles